ostconf/ostconf.github.io/index.md

 * * *

-For feedback, bug reports etc. please use the [HW forum](http://forum.heinrichsweikamp.com/list.php?6) or send an email to `ostconf at gmail dot com`.
+For feedback, bug reports etc. please use the [HW forum](http://forum.heinrichsweikamp.com/) or send an email to `ostconf at gmail dot com`.

 ## Version history

 * * *

+*   1.2.5 [05/27/20]: Bugfix for connection problems with some OSTCs, native dark mode.
 *   1.2 [09/16/18]: Bugfix for firmware update problem, tank parameters, light mode, OSTC4 support.
 *   1.1.1 [07/28/18]: Bugfix which causes crash with hwOS Sport version
 *   1.1 [07/25/18]: Application name changed to OSTConf, backup/restore of configurations, more parameters, bugfixes.